An Experienced Law Firm for Patients & Victims of Negligence in Connecticut

 Time limits apply in these cases, though, and failure to file on time can prevent you from ever securing the justice that you deserve.
 Insurance companies pose significant obstacles, too – they will fight very hard to delay and minimize your payout if you let them.

 Don’t fight this battle alone, and don’t let the insurers dictate the claims.
-Contact Berkowitz Hanna instead and schedule a free case review with an experienced New Britain medical malpractice attorney today.
+Contact Berkowitz and Hanna LLC instead and schedule a free case review with an experienced New Britain medical malpractice attorney today.